Quickguides

 The English court sometimes employs certain "canons of construction" or "rules of thumb" in an attempt to do justice between the parties.
 However, these principles are just pointers and the court will only resort to applying them if the meaning cannot be found using the general rules of interpretation outlined above.

 • Clear words.
-The court will be reluctant to adopt a meaning that gives an unfair result in the absence of clear drafting.
-For example, the courts have held that unambiguous language is required to exclude certain contractual remedies.11
+The court will be reluctant to adopt a meaning that gives a harsh or unusual result unless the drafting makes it clear that this was intended.
+For example, the courts have held that unambiguous language is required to exclude valuable rights such as remedies usually provided by law.11

 • In whose favour should ambiguities be decided?
 Usually the court will resolve any uncertainty or doubt surrounding a provision against the party who would benefit from the suggested interpretation.
-This is the so-called "contra proferentem" rule whereby the clause is construed against the party seeking to rely on it.
-It applies in particular to the party seeking to take the benefit of an exclusion or limitation of liability.
-However, recent cases indicate that the rule has a very limited role in relation to commercial contracts negotiated between sophisticated parties of equal bargaining strength.12
+This is the so-called "contra proferentem" rule under which the clause is construed against the party seeking to rely on it.
+Historically, it has been applied to parties seeking to exclude or limit their liability.
+However, recent cases indicate that the rule is losing its authority, especially in commercial contracts negotiated between sophisticated parties of equal bargaining strength, and should only be applied as a last resort to resolve an ambiguity.12

 • Categories and lists.
-Where the preceding words are each part of a common genus or category, subsequent words will be interpreted "ejusdem generis", i.e. read as being part of that same class, in the absence of a contrary indication.
+Where words with a restricted scope precede more general words, the subsequent words will be interpreted "ejusdem generis", i.e. as being part of that same class, unless it is stated otherwise.
 So, for example, the words "or other inevitable accident" in a clause making reference to "fire, flood, storm, tempest" means other accidents of a similar kind.13

 Can the court look beyond the contract?